County Emergency and Informational Links can be found at the end of this page.

 Shore Regional Health COVID Information https://www.umms.org/shore/patients-visitors/coronavirus

 Talbot County Health Department Facebook: https://www.facebook.com/TalbotHealthMaryland/

 Talbot County Department of Emergency Services Website: http://www.talbotdes.org/default.asp

 Talbot County Department of Emergency Services Facebook: https://www.facebook.com/talbotdes

-As previously noted, this virus, although mild in young adults and currently of minor impact to children, poses a danger to those over the age of 60 and those who may have compromised immune systems.
-In addition, the current risk of carrying the virus is much higher if you have traveled by commercial air or cruise in the last three weeks, and catching the virus if you have interacted with someone who has traveled.
+As has been stated many times this virus, although mild in young adults and currently of minor impact to children, poses a danger to those over the age of 60 and those who may have compromised immune systems.
+In addition, the current risk of carrying the virus is much higher if you have traveled to or from an area with active cases and catching the virus if you have interacted with someone who has traveled.
 Because of these risks, we feel it is important that the community of Oxford take extra precautions.

 The objective of the Governor, the County, and your local Commissioners is to slow the spread of this virus in order to not overwhelm the hospitals and to reduce community spread to senior members.

 Below is the link to the Talbot County Facebook page and sign up information for the County emergency notification service.